Tony Gaze: Demotion and escape after being shot down

 On 26 September 1942 Gaze led a wing of Spitfires in support of a bombing raid at Morlaix.
 An Eagle Squadron, No. 133 Squadron RAF, became scattered in high winds and lost 11 of 12 fighters.
 Gaze was made the scapegoat for the mission failure and was transferred back to No. 616 Squadron as a flight commander.
 It was later determined that the causes of the high losses on that mission were pilot inexperience and unexpected adverse weather.

 After a rest from operations in early 1943, he was again posted to an operational Squadron in August 1943, No. 66 Squadron RAF at RAF Kenley.
-On 4 September 1943 over Le Tréport after downing a Focke Wulf 190 Gaze's own Spitfire V was shot down by Heinz-Gerhard Vogt of II./JG 26 (his 14th claim of an eventual 48).
+On 4 September 1943 over Le Tréport after downing a Focke-Wulf Fw 190 Gaze's own Spitfire V was shot down by Heinz-Gerhard Vogt of II./JG 26 (his 14th claim of an eventual 48).
 Gaze crash landed 20 miles from Dieppe with slight injuries, evaded capture and made his way, with help from the French Resistance, to neutral Spain.